justiceo/xtensions/_extensions/02-voice-search.md

   - title           : Highly accessible
     description     : Using a keyboard with an unfamiliar layout/type?
 Not literate in English?
 Get onboard! icon_name       : accessibility_new

-  - title           : Open source
-    description     : The source code is available on Github - https://github.com/AudateApp/voice-search-extension.
-No ads, no sign-ups, no bs. icon_name       : redeem

   - title           : Popular search engines
     description     : You can choose from Google to Bing, Baidu, Yandex, Yahoo, DuckDuckGo and Ecosia.